 6. Statement of Purpose

-Applicants must write a 3 page essay in 12-point font, explaining why they are applying to the Program.
-Statements longer than 6 pages will not be read.
+Applicants must write a 1.5-3 page essay, single-spaced, in 12-point font, explaining why they are applying to the Program.
+Statements longer than 3 pages will not be read.
 Applicants should highlight their professional and/or academic goals, how their past training and/or experiences have prepared them for the Program, and what type of role they imagine themselves taking after graduation.
 Rather than writing a formal, academic resumé, applicants are encouraged to use this statement of purpose to introduce themselves to the admissions committee.
 The statement should include an indication of the applicant’s proficiency in French.

 The MSc in Genetic Counselling Program is highly competitive.
 Typically, upwards of 130 applications are received each year.
 Enrollment is currently limited to 5 students per year.
 Interviews are offered approximately 20 of the applicants, who are notified in late February.
 Interviews occur in late March and early April, and offers of admission are made in late April.

 The MSc in Genetic Counselling Program is two years (four terms) in length.
 For detailed information visit the Graduate and Postdoctoral Website for MSc Tuition Fees & Charges.